 To get people to say yes, you can even lower the price of the product.

 We have done this in the past with great success.
-For example: If your product costs $15 on Shopify, sell it for $8 on the sales page.
+For example: If your product costs $15 on your online store, sell it for $8 on the sales page.

 You do this (even if you lose money) because you want people to see the upsells.

-After all, the upsells are where the money lies!
+After all, the upsells are where the money is made!

 After the customer buys the first product from your sales landing page, you will want to send them to the upsell page.

 The upsell page is how you make a significant amount of money.

 The reason for that is because often the customer will continue to buy after buying the first product.